psi4/psi4/doc/sphinxman/source/build_obtaining.rst

 * **Get Initially**

-  Just go to http://www.psicode.org/downloads.html and follow the instructions there.
+  Just go to http://www.psicode.org/downloads.html, select "Installer", "Stable Release", and your choice of architecture and Python version, and follow the instructions there.

 * **Build**